lyrasis/cspace-solr-ucb/README.md

 ### ETL to extract data for Solr datastores

-This directory contains the components of the Solr4 system supporting the CSpace "Portals"
+This directory contains the components of the Solr system supporting the CSpace "Portals"

 There is one directory per UCB tenant, each directory contains the SQL and other